Everyday Bible Conversations!

 EBC 3, 2, 1! – On Location in 2025!

 EBC focuses on bringing the Bible into our Everyday Lives, emphasizing God’s Everyday presence by finding connections in our physical world!
-This week, we look at “coming home” to God.
-Click here: https://youtu.be/Ei0GIkT0afo Welcome to this week’s EBC 3,2,1!
+This week, we are encouraged to climb past our obstacles to faith, and see in ourselves both Zacchaeus and Jesus!
+Click here: https://youtu.be/uk5rIWEO01w to this week’s EBC 3,2,1!
 Three points, two questions, and one action step!

 Three Points